pronoy-barua/jekyll-now/about.md

 permalink: /about/
 ---

 I'm fascinated by science and engineering.
+I play the guitar and keyboards.
+I love playing football as well.

-Currently, I'm a computer science grad student interning at Qualcomm.
+Currently, I'm working on video codecs at Qualcomm.
 You can find my resume [here](https://pronoy-barua.github.io/resume-website.pdf "Pronoy's Resume").

 ### Contact me